ChrisNics/news-letter/README.md

-# Frontend Mentor - Age calculator app solution
+# Frontend Mentor - Email newsletter solution

-This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv/hub).
+This is a solution to the [Email newsletter challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents